 Alternatively if you are looking for a mobile first, CRM app then OneUp is a great modern approach to business applications.
 Uniquely it combines Accounting, CRM, inventory and more into one easy to use cloud system so you don't have to worry about combining multiple systems.
 It also deeply integrates with Google Apps for those of you who are running your organizations with Google.
 Best of all it's dramatically less expensive then Salesforce so it's a great alternative for startups & fast growing SMBs.

-If you'd like to learn more about B2B cloud software products for your business, feel free to contact us.
+If you'd like to learn more about B2B cloud software products for your business, feel free to B2B Payments Platform.
 We'd love to hear from you and let you know what we've been using at PayStand.